 As for the build, it isn't the most premium-feeling laptop since it's a mid-range model, but it still feels sturdy and well-built with a mix of metal and plastic.
 Its bulky design makes it hard to carry around, and the battery lasts less than five hours of light use.
 It has a tactile keyboard, Wi-Fi 6E wireless connectivity, and a wide port selection, including an HDMI 2.1 and Ethernet.
 Neither the CPU nor the GPU throttles under load, but the fans get pretty loud.
 Unfortunately, there are no biometrics for quick logins.

 Lenovo and Dell offer similar types of laptops.
 However, Lenovo is more competitive in the budget and mid-range tiers, while Dell focuses more on their premium brands like XPS and Alienware.
-See our best Dell laptop recommendations here.
+See our recommendations for the best Dell laptops.

 Lenovo and Apple are very different laptop companies.
-Lenovo offers models in every price tier, while Apple only makes premium models.
+Lenovo offers models in every price tier and in multiple categories, including productivity and gaming models, while Apple only makes premium productivity models.
 Also, Lenovo makes laptops for various operating systems like Windows, Chrome OS, and Linux, while Apple only makes laptops with macOS.
-See our best Apple laptop recommendations here.
+See our best Apple laptop recommendations.

 Like Dell, ASUS, Acer, and HP, Lenovo makes a wide variety of laptops.
 Although some of their high-end models are among the best on the market, their mid-range and budget models tend to stand out more, as they typically have a sturdier build and offer a better overall user experience than the competition.
 However, shopping for a Lenovo laptop is sometimes hard, as they tend to use different names to refer to the same product or have many configuration options, some of which are only available in select regions.